rodkranz/fakeApi/README.md

 }
 ```

-**Request POST**: use the header with name `X-Response-Code` to specify the response that you want to receive.
+**Request POST**: use the header `X-Response-Code` to specify the response that you want to receive.
 ```
 curl -X POST -H "X-Response-Code: 400" "/api/account/user"
 ```